kloptops/Portmaster-HalfLife/README.md

 # Installation

-To install unzip into your `ports` folder, copy over the `valve` folder from your steam installation of the game.
-You have to make sure to not overwrite the included files in `valve`.
+To install unzip into your `ports` folder, copy over the `valve` folder from your steam installation of the game into `ports/Half-Life/valve`.

 # Controls